Lycian Way 10 Days Hike

 Distance: 18 km / 11 miles

-The route between Fethiye, Kayaköy, Ölüdeniz, and Ovacık is filled not only with natural wonders but also with historical richness.
-Fethiye is an important settlement with the ruins of ancient Telmessos.
-On the way to Kayaköy, we’ll pass through the abandoned Greek village of Kayaköy.
-Continuing along this moderately difficult trail, we will reach Ölüdeniz, a region that was considered sacred by the Lycians in ancient times.
+The route between Fethiye, Kayaköy, Ölüdeniz, and Ovacık is filled with both natural beauty and historical depth.
+Fethiye holds the ancient ruins of Telmessos, once an important Lycian city.
+On the way to Kayaköy, you pass through the abandoned Greek village with its stone houses and quiet atmosphere.
+Continuing along this moderately challenging trail, you reach Ölüdeniz — a place once considered sacred by the Lycians.

-Örnek Resim After breakfast, we will take our first step onto the Lycian Way.
-The first site we will encounter during our hike is the ancient city of Telmessos.
-A 10–15-minute walk from here will take you to the ancient theatre.
+After breakfast, you take your first step onto the Lycian Way.
+The first site you encounter on the trail is the ancient city of Telmessos.
+A short 10–15-minute walk from there leads you to the ancient theatre.

-Örnek Resim 2 We continue from Telmessos and reach Kayaköy.
-You can pass in front of the Kayaköy Mosque and visit Levissi — now known as the Ghost Town.
-In the 1920s, a large Greek population lived here, but the village was abandoned after the population exchange of 1923.
+You continue from Telmessos and reach Kayaköy.
+Along the way, you can pass by the Kayaköy Mosque and visit Levissi — now known as the Ghost Town.
+In the 1920s, this area was home to a large Greek population, but the village was abandoned after the population exchange in 1923.

-Örnek Resim As we continue on the Lycian Way, just before reaching Ovacık, you’ll be greeted by the stunning view of Ölüdeniz, which was voted the world’s most beautiful beach in 2006 with 82% of the votes.
-While walking along the slopes of Babadağ, you can watch paragliders descend from its summit down to this beach.
+As you continue along the Lycian Way, just before reaching Ovacık, you’re greeted by the breathtaking view of Ölüdeniz — voted the world’s most beautiful beach in 2006 with 82% of the votes.
+Walking along the slopes of Babadağ, you can watch paragliders gliding gracefully from the mountain’s summit down to the turquoise waters below.

-Örnek Resim 2 We will spend the night in Ovacık.
-The accommodation is one of our carefully selected locations in this area.
-From here, you can descend to one of the world’s most beautiful beaches and explore Ölüdeniz.
+You spend the night in Ovacık, at one of the carefully selected accommodations in the area.
+From here, you can easily head down to one of the world’s most beautiful beaches and explore the charm of Ölüdeniz.

-Örnek Resim 2 This room, carrying the traces of the past, offers both elegance and an ethnic ambiance.
-We thought it would be the right choice to make you feel special and relaxed.
-We hope you will enjoy its authentic atmosphere.
+This room, reflecting the traces of the past, combines elegance with an ethnic ambiance.
+It’s designed to make you feel both special and relaxed, allowing you to enjoy its authentic atmosphere.

 Örnek Resim 2